alexbussan/question-answer-system/README.md

 ![result](docs/images/results.png)

 ## Credits
-Major credit goes to Paton Wongviboonsin who's [blog series](https://medium.com/@patonw/question-answering-with-pytorch-transformers-part-1-8736196bf20e) was very informative on the Q&A logic.
+Major credit goes to Paton Wongviboonsin whose [blog series](https://medium.com/@patonw/question-answering-with-pytorch-transformers-part-1-8736196bf20e) was very informative on the Q&A logic.
 I used a lot of the Q&A logic code from his [repo](https://github.com/patonw/questionable).
 My contribution is restructuring this logic into a more modular, scalable, and maintainable/testable system.